MathieuNlp/Sam_LoRA/README.md

 ```

 # Baseline SAM
 The SAM model has 3 main components: The image encoder, prompt encoder and mask decoder.
 The mask decoder takes has input the encoded image and encoded prompt to return masks.
+For our application, I choose to only take the mask with the highest IoU probability.

 ![SAM Architecture Paper](./docs/images/sam_paper.png)
 *SAM architecture from paper: https://arxiv.org/abs/2304.02643*